-Our work bridges fundamental science with practical solutions, advancing sustainable materials, energy systems, environmental protection, and health-focused technologies.
-We create scalable approaches that address global challenges in clean energy, water security, pollution control, and human health.
-Each focus area reflects our commitment to sustainability, interdisciplinary collaboration, and the training of future engineers and scientists who will drive progress toward a cleaner and healthier future.
+Our research bridges fundamental science with practical solutions that advance sustainable materials, energy systems, environmental protection, and health-focused technologies.
+The group develops scalable approaches addressing global challenges in clean energy, water security, pollution control, and human health.
+Each research area demonstrates a commitment to sustainability, interdisciplinary collaboration, and the training of future engineers and scientists who will contribute to a cleaner and healthier world.

 Biomass-Derived Adsorbents: Sustainable materials designed for high-capacity removal of contaminants from water systems.